aramder/aramder.github.io/lcftra/_posts/2018-6-1-DTMF Controller.md

 ![3D mockup of a PCBA](/images/lcftra/DTMF controller/DTMF controller 3D rear.png)

-This PCB is in the final stages of development.
+This PCB has been sent out to be manufactured.
+I'll begin populating the board in early July.